visvar/visvar.github.io/README.md

 - You <ins>can use Unicode</ins> (e.g., é, â, ..) but **NOT** LaTeX (e.g., \c{c}, \\"{a})
 - Add as much information as possible
 - **Clean up** your entry as you would for the references in a camera-ready paper
-- `Always add a teaser.` If your paper does not have any pictures: **Add a screenshot of the first page with title and authors**, like [xiao2024systematic](https://visvar.github.io/pub/xiao2024systematic.html)
+- `Always add a teaser.` If your paper does not have any pictures: **Add a screenshot of the first page with title and authors**.
+See [xiao2024systematic](https://visvar.github.io/pub/xiao2024systematic.html) for an example.
+- Add PDFs as files if possible.
+Please consult the publisher guidelines and talk to Michael if you are unsure about the rights.

 ### Some rules: